15+ Best Things to Do in Isla Mujeres, Mexico’s Laid-Back Island Paradise

 There are also additional ferries that leave less frequently (and for a higher price tag) from Cancun’s hotel zone.

-You can check ferry prices, schedule, and tickets here.
+You can check ferry prices, schedule, and tickets on their website.

 view of people boarding ultramar ferry to isla mujeres mexico on a cloudy day